How To (Not) Get Brand Deals, Avoid These Mistakes

 • – Research the brand.
 Research the company’s background, looking for previous scandals and a history of poor product reviews.

 • – Maintain authenticity.
 Choose products, brands, and partners that align with your values, and make sure to test them for quality before promoting them to your audience.
+If you’re not sure you can handle all the research and extra work that comes with it, we suggest looking at the remote content moderator jobs on online job platforms and hiring a content manager to guide you through the process and help you select the best brand deals.

 • Put your audience first.
 It’s all too easy to take the money and run without thinking too deeply about what you’re promoting.
 But you have a responsibility to your audience, and should listen to their feedback.